DJMarlow/Flite_Arduino/readme.md

 **Get Controller Info**
 ----
-  Returns json data about the Flite controller.
+  Returns a json object containing data about the Flite controller.

 * **URL**